9 Can't-Miss Hiking Trails Near Camp Pendleton, California

 San Clemente, CA

 Beach walking and hiking go hand in hand at the San Onofre Bluffs.
-You’ll have a choice between an easy hike and those that require a little more effort.
+You’ll have a choice between an easy hike and those requiring more effort.
 Trails here gain elevation ranging from 216 to 472 feet.
 If you’re looking for more solitude, try a mid-week hike.
 San Onofre State Beach is one of California’s top five most-visited state parks.